China's Real Estate Bubble

 consequence of government policy has been to increase the proportion of

-system.
-Between the 1955 and 2006 the proportion of non-farm mortgages
+1955 and 2006 the proportion of non-farm mortgages underwritten by the

-Housing Enterprise Oversight has been egging on Fannie and Freddie to acquire even
+Oversight has been egging on Fannie and Freddie to acquire even more RMBS

-more RMBS (including subprime-backed securities) by relaxing the rules that
+(including subprime-backed securities) by relaxing the rules that regulate

-regulate their capital assets ratio.
-But the two institutions have only $84
+their capital assets ratio.
+But the two institutions have only $84 billion of

-billion of capital between them, a mere 5 per cent of the $ 1.7 trillion of
+capital between them, a mere 5 per cent of the $ 1.7 trillion of assets on

-assets on their balance sheets, to say nothing of the further $2.8 trillion of
+their balance sheets, to say nothing of the further $2.8 trillion of RMBS that

-RMBS that they have guaranteed.65 Should these institutions get into
+they have guaranteed.65 Should these institutions get into difficulties, it

-difficulties, it seems a reasonable assumption that government sponsorship
+seems a reasonable assumption that government sponsorship could turn into

-could turn into government ownership, with major implications for the federal
+government ownership, with major implications for the federal budget.

 So no, it turns out